-Patients in ECHELON-1 were randomized to receive either a combination of brentiximab vedotin + AVD (Adriamycin, vinblastine, dacarbazine) or ABVD (Adriamycin, bleomycin, vinblastine, dacarbazine), a recognized standard of care for frontline Hodgkin lymphoma.
+Patients in ECHELON-1 were randomized to receive either a combination of brentuximab vedotin + AVD (Adriamycin, vinblastine, dacarbazine) or ABVD (Adriamycin, bleomycin, vinblastine, dacarbazine), a recognized standard of care for frontline Hodgkin lymphoma.

-The two-year modified PFS rate for patients in the brentiximab vedotin arm was 82.1 percent compared to 77.2% in the control arm.
-Interim analysis of overall survival (OS), the key secondary endpoint, also trended in favor of the brentiximab vedotin + AVD arm.
+The two-year modified PFS rate for patients in the brentuximab vedotin arm was 82.1 percent compared to 77.2% in the control arm.
+Interim analysis of overall survival (OS), the key secondary endpoint, also trended in favor of the brentuximab vedotin + AVD arm.

-The safety profile of brentiximab vedotin + AVD in the ECHELON-1 trial was consistent with that known for the single-agent components of the regimen.
+The safety profile of brentuximab vedotin + AVD in the ECHELON-1 trial was consistent with that known for the single-agent components of the regimen.

 The researchers observed an increased incidence of febrile neutropenia and peripheral neuropathy in the brentuximab vedotin + AVD arm.
 Febrile neutropenia was reduced through the use of prophylactic growth factors in a subset of patients, and peripheral neuropathy was managed through dose modifications.
 The control arm had an increased rate and severity of pulmonary toxicity.